-Blaenau Gwent County Borough Council operates a kerbside-sort recycling system.
+Blaenau Gwent County Borough Council (BGCBC) provides a weekly kerbside-sort collections service for recycling.

-The council provides a bulky household waste collection service for a charge of £6 per item up to 5 items, with increased charges for some specific larger items.
-A free weekly garden waste collection is available upon registration, with two hessian sacks provided to present the waste, and every additional sack costing £1.85.
+The Council provides a bulky household waste collections service for large items.
+Residents can request a collection by visiting BGCBC's website.
+There is a charge of £6.35 per item for up to 5 items, with increased charges for some specific larger items.

 There are two Household Waste Recycling Centres in the county - one in Abertillery and one in Ebbw Vale - which residents may use for free.
 Residents should visit the Council's website to check if they need to book an appointment before they visit a site.